-806. Clinical Clerkship in Occupational Medicine and Personal Health
+806. Clinical Clerkship in Occupational Medicine

-An elective four-week rotation in occupational and personal health.
+An elective four-week rotation in occupational medicine.
+4 semester hours.

 The Department of Public Health and Preventive Medicine conducts clinical research and epidemiological studies.
 Faculty members have published their investigations in national and international biomedical journals.
 Past research has dealt with the health status of firefighters, medical students and college employees.
 Currently, databases are being used to assess health risks and preventive measures in people traveling to developing countries.